-I teach television production and have been an external examiner nationally and internationally since 2005.
-My focus is developing a practice-based curiculum and generating partnerships with clients to create 'real world learning' opportunities for students, inside and alongside their studies.
-Integral to this approach is success of Solent Productions, the in-house media company making projects for clients since 2007 as well as the Screenskills accredited courses and enhanced reputation of the Solent curriculum.
+I teach BA and MA television production and post production at Solent University and have been an external examiner nationally and internationally since 2005.
+My focus is on developing an innovative practice-based curiculum, generating partnerships with flagship clients to create 'real world learning' opportunities for students.
+These partnerships include the BBC, Glastonbury Festivals and the NHS and students 'learn by doing', both inside and alongside their studies.
+Integral to this approach is success of Solent Productions, the in-house media company coordinating these projects for clients since 2007 as well as the Screenskills accredited courses and enhanced reputation of the Solent curriculum.

 In 2009 Emily Eavis created this new area at Glastonbury.
 In this short film she describes the thinking behind the highest site at the festival, described as a wonderland for those seeking an escape from the hubbub of "downtown".

 Some highlights from Solent TV's web broadcasting channel, one of the flagship innovations from Solent Productions.
-All work produced here is by students as part of their studies.
+Run as a commissioner offering micro budgets to students, the work here showcases the best work made as part of the media curriculum at Solent.

 For the past decade, Glastonbury Festival has been a major client for Solent Productions.
 We work alongside the BBC each year at Worthy Farm.